 Finally, for your website to be compatible with the growing number of devices that it is likely to be viewed on in the coming decades – personal computers, smartphones, Smart TVs and appliances, and internet-connected mirrors and car dashboards, ensure that your website utilizes responsive design.

-According to the Global NGO Technology Report, 44% of nonprofits, NGOs, and charities worldwide use WordPress.org as their content management system (CMS) for their website (7% use Drupal and 3% use Joomla).
-Released in 2003, WordPress is open-source software and free to use and fully-customizable using WordPress themes and plug-ins.
-Nonprofit Tech for Good is built on WordPress and in our 11 years of publication, there have been zero problems with using the platform.
+According to the Open Data Project by Nonprofit Tech for Good, 58% of nonprofits, NGOs, and charities worldwide use WordPress.org as their content management system (CMS) for their website (7% use Wix, 6% use Squarespace, and 5% use Drupal).
+Released in 2003, WordPress is open-source software and free to use and fully customizable using WordPress themes and plug-ins.
+Nonprofit Tech for Good is built on WordPress and in our 12 years of publication, there have been zero problems with using the platform.

 Other options include do-it-yourself website builders for those on a very small budget, however, you get what you pay for.
-A better option may be Wired Impact website templates built specifically for nonprofits using WordPress, or Morweb and FireSpring which have built their own CMSs.
-If you’re looking for a website agency specifically for nonprofits, you can start your research by contacting Bureau for Good, Elevation, Taoti, and Constructive.
+A better option may be Wired Impact website templates built specifically for nonprofits using WordPress, or Morweb and FireSpring.
+If you’re looking for a website agency specifically for nonprofits, you can start your research by contacting Bureau for Good, Elevation, BCS Interactive, and Constructive.

 Finally, during the process of hiring a designer or agency, it’s crucial that they understand how to integrate your new website with your customer relationship manager (CRM) and any other third-party services (MailChimp, PayPal, etc.) that your nonprofit uses.

-3. Prominently feature your “Donate” button, e-newsletter opt-in, and social network icons.
+3) Prominently feature your “Donate” button, newsletter opt-in, and social network icons.

-According to the Global Trends in Giving Report, the top three communication tools that most inspire donors to give are social media (29%), email (27%), and an organization’s website (18%).
-At the very least, your “Donate” button should be integrated into your website’s primary navigation or header so that it is prominently featured on every page of your website.
+According to the Global Trends in Giving Report, the top three communication tools that most inspire donors to give are email (26%), social media (25%), and an organization’s website (17%).
+At the very least, your “Donate” button should be integrated into your website’s primary navigation so that it is prominently featured on every page of your website.
 The button should be large and colorful so that it is obvious and not easily missed.
-Email and social media play a critical role in successful online fundraising, so your e-newsletter opt-in and social network icons should also be prominently featured.
+Email and social media play a critical role in successful online fundraising, so your newsletter opt-in and social network icons should also be prominently featured.

 Primary Navigation Bar: